veeso/termscp/README.md

 ### Why TermSCP 🤔

 It happens quite often to me, when using SCP at work to forget the path of a file on a remote machine, which forces me then to connect through SSH, gather the file path and finally download it through SCP.
 I could use WinSCP, but I use Linux and I pratically use the terminal for everything, so I wanted something like WinSCP on my terminal.
-Yeah, I know there midnight commander too, but actually I don't like it very much tbh (and hasn't a decent support for scp).
+Yeah, I know there is midnight commander too, but actually I don't like it very much tbh (and hasn't a decent support for scp).

 ## Features 🎁